Remote Learning Provision January 2021

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-The Academy has a limited number of Chrome Books that can be lent to families who are unable to access the online learning.
+The Academy has a number of Chromebooks that can be lent to families who are unable to access the online learning.
 In the event of more family applications than there are devices, they will be allocated on a priority basis dependent upon circumstances such as whether they access Free School Meals, age and number of the pupils within the family.

 At this time, the Academy is able to offer limited support with internet access through a SIM card with a finite but significant amount of data.
 Academy can also, on request, provide paper-based learning resources for those families without internet access.
 These resources can be collected from the Academy Administration office.

-Work can be submitted through your child’s individual profile on ClassDojo (Y1-6) and Tapestry.
+Work can be submitted through your child’s individual profile on ClassDojo.
 Paper-based learning can be returned to the office.
 Please note that work will be checked as soon as is possible and feedback given via telephone if required.

 Please contact the office via email@example.com or ring 01476 564291 if you require further support with additional access remotely.